 3 Questions to Ask at an Annual Review With an Advisor

 You should expect to meet with your financial planner at regular intervals to discuss progress on your financial plan.

-1. Are you aware of all important changes in my life?
-Divorce, job changes, illness, births and other important life events are critically important to share with your advisor.
+Divorce, job changes, illness, births, and other important life events are critically important to share with your advisor.
 These events can have a material impact on your current finances and your financial plan.
 During an annual review, you should give your advisors a full update on what’s been happening in your life, Moore says.